 How long Should Subtitles Stay Onscreen?

-Subtitles should be perfectly timed to be insync with the dialogue spoken and need to be displayed onscreen with sufficient time for viewers to read easily, this is a minimum duration of 1.5 seconds, which is suitable for very short dialogue or single word answers.
+Subtitles must perfectly sync with the spoken dialogue and display onscreen long enough for viewers to read them easily.
+This is a minimum duration of 1.5 seconds, which is suitable for very short dialogue or single word answers.
 Subtitles should be around two lines long and at the bottom of the screen to ensure that they don’t obstruct the video picture.

 What is the Standard Font for Subtitles?

-Subtitles should be typed in a condensed sans serif font at 36 pt, with a drop shadow for ease of reading onscreen.
+Subtitles should be typed in a condensed sans serif font at 36 pt.
+They should have a drop shadow for ease of reading onscreen.
 This applies to any form of subtitling, including film and television subtitles.

 Subtitling Services for Broadcast Television and Film

-Subtitles can be produced in same language text.
-However, this is a more common practice for closed captioning for the deaf or hard of hearing, as subtitles do not contain information vital for viewers who are deaf or hard of hearing to fully enjoy and understand the content of a video (unless they are subtitles for the deaf and hard of hearing).
-Subtitles are often translated to allow viewers who do not speak the source language to enjoy the content of a video, television program or feature film.
+Subtitles can be produced in same language with text only.
+However, this is a more common practice for closed captioning for the deaf or hard of hearing.
+Standard subtitles do not contain information vital for viewers who are deaf or hard of hearing to fully enjoy and understand the content of a video – unless they are subtitles for the deaf and hard of hearing.
+Subtitles are often translated to allow viewers who do not speak the source language to enjoy the content of a video.
+This also applies to television program or feature film.
 The video is then suitable for worldwide distribution.